 Gather the ingredients.

 In a cocktail shaker filled with ice, add the whiskey, lemon and orange juices, and grenadine.

 Garnish with a cherry and orange slice flag.

 - Rye whiskey will add a robust quality to the drink that is very nice.
-Most likely, this was the original whiskey of choice, though many drinkers prefer to pour a nice bourbon like Woodford Reserve.
+Most likely, this was the original whiskey of choice, though many drinkers prefer to pour a nice bourbon.

 - Use as little as 1/2 ounce each of lemon and orange juices.

 - Some drinkers also prefer to cut the orange juice in half, which lets the lemon take center stage.

 - Make the drink sweeter by adding 1/4 ounce or more grenadine to suit your taste.

 - You might also like to add a splash of soda water.
 Keep it clean with seltzer or club soda and avoid any sodas that are sweetened.

-- Adding a couple of dashes of Angostura Bitters (or another aromatic brand) is also rather common.
+- Adding a couple of dashes of bitters is also rather common.

 - One tasty variation skips the orange juice, opting for simple syrup instead.
 Keep the pour equal to the lemon juice.
 This mix is best with just a dash of grenadine, or it becomes too sweet.

 - Some recipes call for sour mix.
 This is essentially citrus and simple syrup in one convenient bottle, so you can pour a single ingredient to replace the two.

 How Strong Is a Ward Eight Cocktail?

 For a cocktail of this style, the Ward Eight is surprisingly light when compared to whiskey favorites like the Manhattan and old-fashioned.
 On average, it will mix up to 16 percent ABV (32 proof), which is almost half the strength of those others.